wearenolte/Base-WP-Theme/README.md

 **Note:** If you create a new folder with PHP files inside, add that folder to the `composer.json` lint script!

+## Plugins that we use
+* Advanced Custom Fields PRO
+In order to make backend fields, at Nolte we use ACF pro.
+More documentation will be sent once the dev starts the project.
+This theme has some integration with ACF by default.
+If the plugin is activated, all the fields will be stored in a folder called `acf`.
+We do that, so we can import and export fields in the JSON files generated by the plugins, so the fields don't get lost in the database between servers.

 ## Useful Links

 [WP Template Hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/)